one-click-desktop/AppBasics-Virtualization-Libvirt/README.md

 Arnaud Champion and Jaromír Červenka have done a wonderful job in providing libvirt bindings for .NET, but we thought it would be useful to have a little more .NETish interface for working with libvirt.
+In the meantime, libvirt-dotnet has also received numerous additional features, such as the creation of screenshots or the output of the CPU usage as a percentage value.

-Note that this is still a work in progress.
-Expect some breaking changes for the time being.
 The code runs fine on mono and dotnet core (tested with mono 6.8 and dotnet-sdk 3.1 on RHEL 8).
-Operations are thread-safe.
+All operations are thread-safe.

 # Nuget package